lrnzdc3696/lrnzdc3696/README.md

 ### Hi there, I'm a monkeybrain with a deadbrain 👋

-I'm a coder who started coding at January 2021.
+I'm a 17 yrs old coder who started coding at January 2021.
 I haven been coding on a smartphone since I started.
 I did it to fuel my interest and love for coding.
 And also because I didn't have a laptop 😔.